 We sat down with Jeff Engstrom, a Senior Advisory Associate with Hall CPA, which is also known as the Real Estate CPA, to learn about the necessity of accurate record-keeping, so your investors keep coming back.

 In the webinar he covered the following topics:

 - Accounting Records

 Proper Budgeting Practices

 The first order of good investor relationships is to set a detailed budget for the year.
 After establishing a budget each year, develop a disciplined practice of reviewing your budget to the actual expenses each month.
 This practice will help you identify issues or abnormalities, hopefully, before they get out of control.
-A cost overrun could be from an operational failure or fraud.
-By going through the motions each month and completing an analysis, it helps you understand what is normal or what is not.
+A cost overrun could be from an operating failure or fraud.
+Going through the motions each month and completing an analysis helps you understand what is normal or what is not.
 Overall the earlier the detection of any issue, the less cost there is to the organization.

 Poor operational control and expense management could lead to additional capital calls of your investors.
 As the investment sponsor, additional capital calls to investors puts you in an awkward position.
-This could result in a lack of confidence by investors in what you’re doing and invite additional scrutiny going forward.
+This could result in a lack of confidence by investors in what you’re doing and invite additional scrutiny in the future.

 Sometimes it helps to establish internal accounting controls such that expenses over a set threshold must be approved.
 In a case where you employ an on-site property manager and vendor contracts are frequently established, having a multi-step process approval process helps prevent miscommunication or missteps on budget goals.
 In general, accounting controls help you maintain tighter control of the budgeting process.